T Ching’s mission is to nurture a community of tea lovers by providing a forum for the exchange of information, thoughts, and experiences.

 We at T Ching want people to see that not only can drinking tea improve their health in so many different ways, but can also bring great pleasure and enjoyment to their lives.

 If you are only willing to make one small change in your life, we think that change should be TEA.

 Founder and Editor-in-Chief

-A webmaster based in Virginia, Ryan is a recent east coast addition to the T Ching staff.
+A webmaster based in Virginia, Ryan is an east coast addition to the T Ching staff.
 Ryan’s own tea addiction started with a randomly purchased Sow Mee white tea from an Asian market when he was in college.
 Since then, he’s expanded his horizons and knowledge about tea, tea preparation methods, and tea production and is in the process of opening a tea shop.
 Ryan spends his spare time working on personal web projects and music, writing about veganism and animal rights, as well as hanging out with his wife, daughter, and basset/shepherd/bloodhound mix.